nextcloud/desktop/doc/navigating.rst

 Using the Desktop Client Menu
 -----------------------------

-A left-click on the icon (right-click on Windows) opens the following menu:
+A right-click on the icon opens the following menu:

 .. image:: images/menu.png